1. They did what human beings looking for freedom, throughout history, have often done. They left.

 ‘Brutti ma Buoni’ was screened the the public on Friday 2 June, 2017 at the Nishi Gallery.

-‘Brutti ma Buoni’ is a commissioned work by Hotel Hotel which seeks to build knowledge and appreciation of Brutalist architecture in Canberra.
+‘Brutti ma Buoni’ was a commissioned work by Hotel Hotel that sought to build knowledge and appreciation of Brutalist architecture in Canberra.

 The work consists of two parts – a short film of Brutalist buildings, co-directed by Coco & Maximilian and U-P; and an accompanying score by Speak Percussion that interprets them aurally.
 Together they observe and orchestrally arrange Brutalism.

 The screening and performance worked together to create a different experience of Brutalism – one that doesn’t ask us what we think, but rather, one that asks us to feel and question Brutalist architecture with our senses.

 What can we see when we really look at these monolithic structures in detail?
 When holding our gaze what do their rough textures, shadows and unadorned geometries reveal?
 What might these beasts sound like?
 Cavernous and vast?
 Drone-like?
 Repetitive?
 Hypnotic?
 Oppressive, optimistic or sublime?